 Child Care Fund

-The Child Care Fund Unit provides financial reimbursement to counties for community-based programming and placement costs for youth involved in child welfare and juvenile justice cases.
+The Child Care Fund Unit provides financial reimbursement to counties and tribes for community-based programming for child welfare and juvenile justice youth, and placement costs for youth involved in juvenile justice cases.
 The annual budget of approximately $360 million is shared between the State, 83 counties and participating Native American Indian Tribes.
-The cost is paid 100% initially by the County/Tribe for foster care, institutional care, independent living, and In-Home Care programming and reimbursed by the State at 50%, for eligible costs.
+The cost is paid 100% initially by the county/tribe for foster care, institutional care, independent living, and In-Home Care programming and reimbursed by the state at 50%, for eligible costs.

 In-Home Care programs are innovative and creative community-based programs that are developed locally as an alternative to out-of-home placement.
 These programs are approved annually by the MDHHS Child Care Fund Fiscal Unit and Policy Office based on program and youth eligibility.
 Common examples of In-Home Care programs are: Intensive Probation, Counseling, Assessments, Wraparound, Truancy Intervention, Drug Court, Non-Scheduled Payments, and Family Reunification.
 In-Home Care programs are utilized by youth and families in the community to prevent out-of-home placement or while the youth is in placement to reduce the overall time spent out-of-home.